shadpre/Email-Client/README.md

 3. **Connect**: Click "Connect to Email Server" and wait for connection confirmation

+4. **Optional - Set Date Filter**:
+   - Choose from preset ranges (30, 90, 180, 365 days)
+   - Or select "Custom" for specific date ranges
+   - Or leave as "All emails" to process entire mailbox

 ### Managing Your Mailbox

 1. **View Email Groups**: After connecting, emails are automatically grouped by sender
 2. **Search & Filter**: Use the search box to find specific senders
+3. **Date Filtering**:
+   - Use the date filter dropdown to show emails older than specific periods
+   - Options include: older than 30/90/180/365 days, or custom date ranges
+   - Helps identify and clean up old emails efficiently
-3. **Sort Results**: Choose sorting by email count, total size, or sender name
+4. **Sort Results**: Choose sorting by email count, total size, sender name, or date ranges
-4. **Expand Details**: Click on any sender group to view individual emails
+5. **Expand Details**: Click on any sender group to view individual emails
-5. **Bulk Delete**: Click "Delete All" next to any sender to remove all their emails (with confirmation)
+6. **Bulk Delete**: Click "Delete All" next to any sender to remove all their emails (with confirmation)

 ### Performance with Large Mailboxes